The Ben, Will & JD Hayes-trained Cox...

 One of the final chances for stayers to make the coveted 24-horse Melbourne Cup field takes place on the Wednesday prior to Derby Day with the Bendigo Cup attracting a quality line-up of spring stayers from both locally and abroad.

 Melbourne Cup Carnival

 Held on the Saturday before Melbourne Cup Day, Victoria Derby Day opens the Melbourne Cup Carnival action and is a day for racing purists.
-All events on the card hold Group status including a bumper four Group 1 races making for a top day on the punt.
-The top staying three-year-olds face off in the Group 1 $1.5 million Victoria Derby (2500m), while the best young sprinters go down the ‘Straight Six’ in the Group 1 $1 million Coolmore Stud Stakes (1200m).
-The other features on the card are the Group 1 Myer Classic (1600m) for fillies and mares and the Group 1 Cantala Stakes (1600m) now known as the Kennedy Mile.
+All events on the card hold Group status including a bumper three Group 1 races making for a top day on the punt.
+The top staying three-year-olds face off in the Group 1 $2 million Victoria Derby (2500m), while the best young sprinters go down the ‘Straight Six’ in the Group 1 $2 million Coolmore Stud Stakes (1200m).
+The other feature on the card 8s the Group 1 Empire Rose Stakes (1600m) – formerly the Myer Classic – for fillies and mares.

 - Group 2 $300,000 Wakeful Stakes (2000m)